-While our survey of frequently grazed grass communities suggests that management for grazing lawns is possible under a wide range of environmental conditions, the risk of degradation cannot be ignored.
+While our survey of frequently grazed grass communities suggests that grazing lawns can be established under a wide range of environmental conditions, the risk of degradation cannot be ignored.
 Grazing lawn degradation can take at least three forms: 1) undergrazing, allowing the encroachment of taller, less palatable species or growth forms, 2) transitions to unpalatable resister and/or avoider species, and 3) increases in bare ground.
 Our results suggest that grazing lawns dominated by tufted attractor species may be most susceptible to each of these forms of degradation.
 Firstly, many tufted attractors have alternate, tall growth forms, and may be quicker to transition to more stemmy swards during any lapse in grazing frequency.
 Second, the environmental overlap with resister species in mesic areas with clay-rich soils suggests a greater vulnerability to being invaded by these species (Fig. 4), although further research is required to understand whether resisters invade lawns when under- vs. overgrazed.
 Lastly, the percentage bare ground in grazing lawns dominated by tufted attractors appears more closely linked to grazing pressure than in lawns dominated by lateral attractors (Fig. 5).
 Nonetheless, it would seem logical to expect that for all grazing lawns a level of grazing and associated trampling pressure exists that would result in severe degradation, and hence that both minimum and maximum grazer use thresholds exist for all grazing lawn communities.

 Conclusions and management considerations

-Management for grazing lawns appears broadly achievable, with further research needed to bound the window of optimal grazing pressure for grazing lawn establishment and maintenance both across environmental gradients and for lawns comprising lateral vs. tufted attractor growth forms.
-The grazing value of lawns derives from the rapid replacement of consumed leaf material (McNaughton, 1985), a process that is closely linked to rainfall patterns, which may thus enhance their utility in wetter regions.
-Key considerations in managing for lawns include recognising that lawns comprise a wet season resource that requires frequent grazing during the growth season, which may be at odds with management practices such as some forms of rotational grazing.
-Monitoring the growth form and species composition of grazing lawns, and the extent of bare ground during the wet season, are key parameters for understanding the grazing value trajectory of a lawn.
-With due consideration of the degradation risks, rangeland practitioners who carefully manage for grazing lawns stand to benefit from an undervalued grazing resource representing millions of years of coevolution between grazers and grasses.
+While it appears possible to form grazing lawns across a broad range of environmental conditions, further research is needed to bound the window of optimal grazing pressure for grazing lawn establishment and maintenance – both across environmental gradients, and for lawns comprising lateral vs. tufted attractor growth forms.
+The grazing value of lawns derives from the rapid replacement of consumed leaf material (McNaughton, 1985), a process that is closely linked to rainfall patterns (Bonnet et al. 2010), which may thus enhance their utility in wetter regions.
+Key considerations when seeking to incorporate lawns into a grazing system include recognising that lawns comprise a wet season resource that requires frequent grazing during the growth season, which may be at odds with management practices such as some forms of rotational grazing.
+Monitoring the growth form and species composition of grazing lawns, and the extent of bare ground during the wet season, are key parameters for understanding the grazing value trajectory of a lawn, and hence whether grazing pressures should be adjusted.
+With due consideration of the degradation risks, conservation and rangeland practitioners who make careful use of concentrated grazing to establish grazing lawns stand to benefit from an undervalued grazing resource representing millions of years of coevolution between grazers and grasses.

 Acknowledgements